 4.Synthetic: Thanks to science, we now have dozens of different kinds of synthetic materials.
 Think polyblends, rayon, spandex, etc. These fabrics have naturally found their way into the rug world as well.
 When shopping, you will most likely come across the word polypropylene.
 It is a synthetic material often used to make hand-tufted rugs.

 5.Jute: Jute is used to describe natural fibers that are made from plants.
 It’s stronger than cotton, which is a plus, but often has a more rustic look.
-Take a look at this Hand-Woven Natural Jute Modern Area Rug to have an idea.

 When reviewing your buying options, you should consider the room traffic a rug will experience, that is, the number of people that will walk on it per time.
 You can then select a material based on what will hold up best.
 If you’re looking to dress up a rarely used formal living room, a delicate material may be in order; however, if you need a rug for a busy mudroom where kids stampede after soccer practices, a synthetic or wool rug will serve you better.